-Sedimentation
+Sedimentation:

 In this step the water moves into large, open basins.
-This slows the movement of the water and allows all of the large floc particles and heavier sediments to settle out of the water and collect at the bottom of the basins.
+This slows the movement of the water and allows all of the large floc particles and heavier sediments to settle and collect at the bottom of the basins.

-Mixed Media Filtration
+Mixed Media Filtration: